davemulford/windows-sosreport/README.md

 ### Supported Features

-The following items are gathered and places into the sosreport.
+The following items are gathered and placed into the sosreport.

 * Active running processes
 * Installed services and their status (running or stopped)